 50 km of skate and classic tracks groomed to perfection.

 21 ski trails and 1 snowshoe specific trail, all through forests and meadows, some with stunning views of Lake Tahoe.
-3 trailside warming huts with picnic tables, hot chocolate and tea.
-9 kilometers of dog-friendly trails for the entire family.
+3 trailside warming huts, 9 kilometers of dog-friendly trails, and fun for the entire family.

 Our Trail System

 The trail map above is an interactive map where you can zoom in and out and move around the trail system.
 The trails are overlaid on a Google Map and are to scale.

 How to use this map